 Our printers convert all colours to CMYK.
 To ensure your print comes out the correct colour please make sure your document colour mode is set to CMYK.
 If the colour mode is set to RGB our printers will interpret this and automatically convert it to CMYK, which usually causes a slight shift.
 Pantone colours are supported by our system.
 Our printer still generates the colour from CMYK however the colours are usually very close.
 Please set Pantone colours as spot colours- these will be recognised by the printer software.
 If you have a job that is very colour sensitive, we will require a hard copy to match it to.
 Colour matching and samples will be charged for separately- we will contact you to discuss your exact requirements beforehand.

 Text and Effects

 Please convert all text to curves/outlines or alternatively embed the fonts.
-For Transparencies, drop shadows and complex gradients please flatten where possible as it is common for these effects to cause issues and the print not come out as expected.
+For transparencies, drop shadows and complex gradients, please flatten where possible as it is common for these effects to cause issues and can result in the print being different than expected.

 Approval and Proofs